codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

             @Override
             public void onClick(View view) {
                 int position = (Integer) view.getTag();
-                // Access the row position here!
+                // Access the row position here to get the correct data item User user = getItem(position);
+                // Do what you want here...
             }
         });
         // ... other view population as needed...